About Greenwood Bean

 The water you use is very important to the quality of your coffee.
 Use filtered or bottled water if your tap water is not good or has a strong odor or taste, such as chlorine.
 If you’re using tap water, let it run a few seconds before filling your coffee pot, and be sure to use cold water.
 Avoid distilled or softened water.

 A general guideline is called the Golden Ratio, which is 17:1 (17 parts water: 1 part coffee).
 This is measured in weight not in volume.
 If you have a kitchen scale, this will be easy to figure out in ounces.
 Weigh your coffee (coffee weight = x).
-Then as you pour your coffee into your Chemex or French Press keep pouring until you reach 17 times the weight of the coffee you measured (water weight = 17x).
+Then as you pour water into your Chemex or French Press, keep pouring until you reach 17 times the weight of the coffee you measured (water weight = 17x).
 If you don't have a kitchen scale, try 2 tablespoons ground coffee for every 6 ounces of water.

 Your brewer should maintain a water temperature between 195 to 205 degrees Fahrenheit for optimal extraction.
 Colder water will result in flat, under-extracted coffee, while water that is too hot will also cause a loss of quality in the taste of the coffee.
 If you are brewing the coffee manually, let the water come to a full boil, but do not over boil.
 Turn off the heat source and allow the water to rest a minute before pouring it over the grounds.